wmmihaa/Introduction-to-Node.js/documentation/hol3.md

 Copy the segment above after the initial declarations in the hol3.js file.

 ### Add a request handler to query for all products
-You already have one request handler listening to the root.
+You already have one request handler listening to the root of your site.
 This one was called when you browsed to localhost:8080.
 To prove this, set a breakpoint inside the *get* handler and start the application using VS Code (F5).
 Refresh the browser and examine the **req** and **res** objects.

 We are now ready to add another event handler.
 This handler is going to listen to http://localhost:8080**/products** and return all products in the **products** collection.

 Copy the existing handler and change the uri to match the expected request.
 Next, use the response object (*res*) to send back the entire **products** collection.

 #### Try it out